Business

 Google advertisers will pay an extra fee for ads in France And Spain

-Google told advertisers they would pay a fee on ads served in France or Spain.
-The move is in reaction of regulations taxing the revenue of big tech companies.
+Google told advertisers they would pay a fee for ads served in France or Spain.
+The move is in reaction to regulations taxing big tech companies’ revenue.

-The company calls it a “Regulatory Operating Cost” and justifies it by the Digital Services Tax laws applied in France and Spain.
+The company calls it a “Regulatory Operating Cost” and justifies it with the Digital Services Tax laws applied in France and Spain.

-The taxes, also referred as the Google Tax in Spain and the GAFA tax in France, collect 3% of the turnovers made by large tech companies on French and Spanish users.
-It would charge revenue made by targeted digital advertising, advertising data sales, or by platforms solely acting as digital intermediaries in the sales of products or services.
+The taxes, also called the Google Tax in Spain and the GAFA tax in France, collect 3% of the turnovers made by large tech companies on French and Spanish users.
+It would charge revenue made by targeted digital advertising, advertising data sales, or platforms solely acting as digital intermediaries in the sales of products or services.

 Google announcement

-The legislation was passed in order to compensate the taxes that organizations such as Google, Apple, Facebook or Amazon avoid to pay.
-More traditional companies pay 14 percentage points more tax than the GAFAs in the EU.
+The legislation was passed in order to compensate the taxes that organizations such as Google, Apple, Facebook or Amazon avoid paying.
+More traditional companies pay 14 percentage points more tax than the GAFAs in the E.U.

 The two countries adopted the laws in 2019 after the project of an international tax framework discussed by OECD members reached an impasse.
 The European Union had already discussed such a move but Sweden, Finland, Denmark and Ireland rejected the project.